-Paul and Buglife raises awareness and educates the public on the necessity of invertebrates for our environment.
+Paul and Buglife raise awareness and educate the public on the necessity of invertebrates for our environment.

-Conducts research and disseminates knowledge on how to best conserve invertebrates
+They conduct research and disseminate knowledge on how to best conserve invertebrates.

-Encourages and supports other initiatives for invertebrates in the UK, Europe and around the world.
+They encourage and support other initiatives for invertebrates in the UK, Europe and around the world.

 Paul and Buglife’s first pesticide campaign successfully introduced a global ban on the chemical cypermethrin after their research showed how wildly detrimental it was to invertebrates found in freshwater.